gwstallsmith/CS43203-Systems-Programming/StallsmithGarrett-CS43203-Warm-up-Draft/StallsmithGarrett-CS43203-Warm-up-Draft.md

 <hr>

-**X [2]** Write a C program that reads a text file and prints out any words that begins with a user given string. the filename should be given at the command line as an argument. the program should prompt the user for the search string. the program should then read the file one word at a time and front out the word if its first N bytes match the search string, where N is the length of the search string.
+**[2]** Write a C program that reads a text file and prints out any words that begins with a user given string. the filename should be given at the command line as an argument. the program should prompt the user for the search string. the program should then read the file one word at a time and front out the word if its first N bytes match the search string, where N is the length of the search string.

 ```
 Code: printSearchString.c
 Executable: PrintSearchString.out
+Usage: ./PrintSearchString.out fileToSearch.txt userSearchString
 ```

 <hr>

-**X [3]** Explain the purpose of the following Unix commands: ls, cat, rm, cp, mv, mkdir, cc
+**[3]** Explain the purpose of the following Unicommands: ls, cat, rm, cp, mv, mkdir, cc

 * ls
     * ls lists the files within a directory